MicroStrategy/rest-api-docs/docs/common-workflows/administration/monitors/manage-caches.md

 ]
 ```

 Please find the `id` for the desired project.
-For example, `id` of the project: “MicroStrategy Tutorial” is `B7CA92F04B9FAE8D941C3E9B7E0CD75`.
+For example, `id` of the project: “Strategy Tutorial” is `B7CA92F04B9FAE8D941C3E9B7E0CD75`.
 We will use it in the next step.

 ### Step 2 – Deleting the cache